 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for August delivery fell 1 cent to $2.28 a gallon.
-August heating fell 1 cent to $2.15 a gallon.
-August natural gas rose 8 cents to $3.75 per 1,000 cubic feet.
+Wholesale gasoline for August delivery rose 4 cents to $2.32 a gallon.
+August heating rose 3 cents to $2.18 a gallon.
+August natural gas fell 5 cents to $3.70 per 1,000 cubic feet.

 Comments